abhimanyuarya-git/AdvancedDevOps/DevOps-Project/steps/step7.md

-# Step-07: SonarCloud Integration with Jenkins
+# Step-07: SonarQube Cloud Integration with Jenkins

 <details>
 <summary><strong>1.
-Generate an Access Token in SonarCloud and Add SonarQube Server Credentials in Jenkins</strong></summary>
+Generate an Access Token in SonarQubeCloud and Add SonarQube Server Credentials in Jenkins</strong></summary>

 <br/>

-### Generating an Access Token in SonarCloud
+### Generating an Access Token in SonarQube Cloud

-1. **Log in to SonarCloud:**
+1. **Log in to SonarQube Cloud:**
-   Log in to your SonarCloud account.
+   Log in to your SonarQube Cloud account.

 2. **Navigate to User Token:**
    Click on your profile picture ➔ "My Account" ➔ "Security" ➔ "Generate Token."